 Mint Garden Bar

 Summer-loving Canberra folk gather among the climbing vines and flower pots at Mint Garden Bar in Braddon.
 Only open in the warmer months, this bar has a Turkish-tiled bar front staffed by bow tie touting ladies and gents.
-It sits outside fine dining restaurant Sage in the Gorman House Arts Centre, an Art Deco-style building with open air courtyards.
-Perch at one of the bar's high tables.
-Or take a seat around the fairy light festooned tree with a rose and lychee sangria (AUD$16) and a plate of pulled pork croquettes (AUD$9) to keep you company.
+It sits outside fine dining restaurant Sage in the Gorman House Arts Centre, an Art Deco-style building with open-air courtyards.
+Perch at one of the bar's high tables, or take a seat around the fairy light festooned tree with a rose and lychee sangria and a plate of pulled pork croquettes to keep you company.

-Both sophisticated and seriously playful, Joe's Bar is tucked inside East Hotel – one of the city’s newest and most popular hotels.
-The locally sourced Italian food here is a highlight, particularly the mozzarella and pea arancini balls (AUD$15), as is the eclectic decor that combines fuchsia walls with chain-draped lights, bright coloured benches, an assortment of funky and elegant glassware, a marble bar and the occasional fur throw.
+Both sophisticated and seriously playful, Joe's Bar is tucked inside East Hotel.
+The locally sourced Italian food here is a highlight, particularly the mozzarella and pea arancini balls, as is the eclectic decor that combines fuchsia walls with chain-draped lights, bright coloured benches, an assortment of funky and elegant glassware, a marble bar and the occasional fur throw.
 Step through the floor-to-ceiling concrete curtain at the bar's entrance and treat yourself to a wine from the bar's list of Italian and local blends, selected by Canberra region vigneron Fergus McGhie.